 When new pads are installed, you are ready to push your car to its limits, but you shouldn’t.
 Right after a brake pad change is not the time to start towing heavy loads or climbing mountains.

-Additionally, riding the brake can cause too much pressure on the pads that can lead to excessive temperatures.
-With any of these situations, the brake pads become too hot and squeaking is bound to occur.
-However, during this time, the brakes are also less effective, so be careful.
+Additionally, riding the brake can cause too much pressure on the pads which can lead to excessive temperatures.
+In any of these situations, the brake pads become too hot and squeaking is bound to occur.
+During this time, the brakes are also less effective, so be careful.

 4. Low-quality Brake Pads